Oyatsumi/NarutoBrowserMmorpg/README.md

 	}
 	}

-Once you create a new account it is a normal player account, not an admin account and the game won't run unless you remove the piece of code above.
+If you create a new account, the account is created as a normal player account, not an admin account, and the game won't run unless you remove the piece of code above.